digital-blueprint/relay-sublibrary-bundle/README.md

 DISCLAIMER: This bundle needs a specific ALMA configuration to work.
 Please contact [info@digital-blueprint.org](mailto:info@digital-blueprint.org) for more information.

-This Symfony 4.4 bundle provides API endpoints for
+This bundle provides API endpoints for

 - assigning a call number to a book
 - borrowing a book from the sublibrary